cysouw/diathesis/text/c01_introduction.md

 [@levin1993], and for German: [@sauerland1994]

+This book is about German verbs.
+What are verbs?
+Definition: A verb is a stem that allows for finite morphology, i.e. stems that have present/past person inflection.

 ## Definition Diathesis

 Valency: is this really a characteristic of a verb?
 Most (all?) verbs seem to allow for multiple valencies.
 There is a strong tendency to try to reduce this variation to a single valency per verb (the 'real' valency), and various strategies are employed to arrive at such a prototypical valency (see e.g. [@welke2011: Ch.
 9 for different approaches])